Head Lice Removal And Prevention

 - Head lice are not living in your home, on your furniture, or in your bedding.
 They prefer to be on your head.

-- The good news is that a louse will die within 24 to 48 hours without a blood meal from you.
+- The good news, a louse will die within 24-48 hours without a blood meal from you.

 HOW TO REMOVE LICE

-- Use a hair clip to section off the hair you are not currently working on at the top of their head.
+- Use a hair clip to section off the hair you are not working on.

-- Place conditioner and a small amount of water into a spray bottle.
-You don’t want too much water, but enough to make the conditioner not so thick.
+- Place conditioner and a small amount of water to thin it out, into a spray bottle.

-- After you have done their whole head rinse their hair out, blow dry, and re-check.
-If you see anymore eggs or lice repeat the removal steps until no more eggs or lice are found.
+- Once done, rinse their hair out, blow dry, and re-check.
+If you still see eggs or lice, repeat until no more are found.

-- I suggest for the next 7-10 days checking their hair twice a day to ensure you have got them all.
+- For the next 7-10 days check their hair twice a day to ensure you have got them all.

 HOW TO CLEAN YOUR HOME

-- Place all items that can safely be dried on high heat in a dryer for 20 to 30 minutes.
+- Place all items that can safely be dried on high heat in a dryer for 20-30 minutes.

 - Vacuum items that cannot be dried.

-- If an item can not be dried or vacuumed set it aside for 24 to 48 hours.
-That is it!
+- If an item can not be dried or vacuumed, set it aside for 24-48 hours.

 Head Lice Prevention Tips